lukekaalim/react-construct/README.md

 This will create one big nest of react components or functions.
 When a component inside the chain calls set-state and/or re-renders, it will re-render all of its dependant children as well.

-But this pattern opens up a lot of oppurtunities when used with react.
+But this pattern opens up a lot of opportunities when used with react.
 (But, as you can see above, react is not actually needed. it works with plain javascript fine).

 As each resolver just needs to return something to render, and *eventually* call the next function, you can have resolvers that half the chain half way through and wait for something, you can have resolvers that call next synchronously and keep the chain going.